Home/Blog/Well-Being/Home Remedies/4 Natural Allergic Rhinitis (Hay Fever) Treatment at Home

 • Reduced ability to smell

-• Adults get sinus infections often
+• Frequent sinus infections in adults

 • Frequent otitis (ear infections) in children

-Home remedies for allergic rhinitis
+Home remedies for Allergic Rhinitis

 1. Steam inhalation